monomadic/telegram-cli-mac/README.md

-# telegram-cli-mac
+# Telegram-CLI Binaries
-Precompiled Telegram binaries for MacOS.
+Precompiled Telegram binaries for MacOS, tested on Sierra.

-It's really tricky to get this stupid thing compiled on MacOS.
+It's really tricky to get this stupid thing compiled on MacOS (the source is ultra messy and poorly written C - maybe somebody needs to write a rust version?).
 If trust is a heavy issue for you, maybe go the long route, but here's how I compiled them:

 ```bash
 git clone --recursive https://github.com/vysheng/tg.git && cd tg